officelifehq/officelife/docs/introduction.md

 That being said, an employee can be a manager.
 When an employee is a manager, he has some controls and additional poIrs over a regular employee, but only upon the employees he manages.

+#### Audit logs

+All actions made in the software are logged, along with the identity of who has done what and when.
+An action is always recorded at the company level, and listed in the Audit log page in the Settings panel.
+This page is available only to administrators of the company.

+Actions that are made on an employee are also logged at the employee level, and visible on the employee page by clicking on the View Log button.
+Those logs only are visible by the employee himself, or by employees with the HR or administrator role.

+Finally, actions are that made on a team are, again, logged at the team level.

 ### Adding employees

 ### Inviting users